manuelroemer/site/content/blog/3-migrating-to-windows-11/index.md

 It is probably one of the changes that most people complain about:
 The additional click on "Show more options" required in the explorer's context menu to access additional entries, e.g. items added by applications like 7zip.
-I knew about this before upgrading, but didn't expect it to be such a big deal, but frankly, it does get annoying when you know how _easy_ using the old context menu was.
+I knew about this before upgrading but didn't expect it to be such a big deal, but frankly, it does get annoying when you know how _easy_ using the old context menu was.
 I, too, wanted to have it back, even if the design of the new menu is much prettier.